-Hassyan Power Plant (Hassyan PP) is a gas-fuelled power plant currently being constructed in Hassyan, Dubai, UAE.
-The project integrates a power island and a desalination island.
-The production capacity of the desalination island is 720 million imperial gallons per day (MIGD).
+The Hassyan power plant (Hassyan PP) was proposed as a gas-fuelled power plant on the shores of the Arabian Gulf in Hassyan, Dubai, United Arab Emirates (UAE).
+The project was planned to be an integrated development comprising a power island and desalination island.
+The production capacity of the desalination island was estimated at 720 million imperial gallons per day (MIGD).

-The project was designed to meet the increasing demand for power and water in Dubai, and will be carried out in six phases.
-Each phase will include the construction of a power island with a capacity of 1,500MW and a desalination island with a capacity of 120 MIGD.
-The cost of each phase is estimated to be between $2bn and $3bn.
+The project was designed to meet the increasing demand for power and water in Dubai.
+It was planned to be carried out in six phases, with each phase involving the construction of a power island with 1,500MW capacity and desalination island with 120MIGD capacity.
+The cost of each phase was estimated to be between $2bn and $3bn.

-DEWA has selected Mott MacDonald (MMD) as the owner’s engineer for the P1 station, seawater intake and outfall system.
-MMD carried out the feasibility study for the development of the 9,000MW power plant and a 720 MIGD desalination plant.
-MMD is also involved in the work related to site layout and provides co-ordination for the entire Hassyan complex.
+DEWA selected Mott MacDonald (MMD) as the owner’s engineer for the P1 station, seawater intake and outfall system.
+MMD carried out the feasibility study for the development of the 9,000MW power plant and 720MIGD desalination plant.
+It was also involved in the work related to site layout and provided co-ordination for the entire Hassyan complex.

 Hassyan PP construction